bonfire-engine/bonfire-engine.github.io/v4.0/doc/parallax.md

 In Bonfire, you can add two types of parallax in your game: with velocity pre-defined or with velocity based on camera movement.

-To pre-defined velocity you can use 'loadParallaxComponent'.
+To pre-defined velocity you can use 'util.loadParallaxComponent'.
 Example:

 ```dart